datagrok/subcommander/README.md

 # Subcommander

+Branch 'mkii':

+- Eliminate default .d directory; default to /usr/lib/blah or ~/usr/lib/blah
+- Perform recursive walk; don't rely on sub-symlinks to subcommander
+- implement in python
+- try for python 2.4/centos 5 compatibility (yuck)
+- creates rcfile if nonexistent
+- package so may be installed system-wide by package manager/pip/easy\_install,

+---

 Do you have a collection of tools and scripts that you've written to save time at the command line?
 Is it hard to keep them documented, and difficult for new teammates to get familiar with them?
 Subcommander is here to help.

 Several familiar tools (like git, subversion, cvs, zip, even django-admin.py, etc., follow a pattern where the main executable is invoked with an argument naming another executable specific to that system.
 For example, `git push` causes `git` to invoke `git-push`.
 This establishes a kind of "namespace" for executables.
-Subcommander provides a kind of framework for quickly building such executable namespaces.

 Git also performs *context discovery* for its subcommands.
 Whenever git is invoked, the first thing it does is identify what git repository you intend for